carlosperate/awesome-microbit/README.md

 To the extent possible under law, the authors have waived all copyright and related or neighbouring rights to this work.

 This projects is not endorsed, sponsored or associated with the BBC.
-"BBC”, “micro:bit”, and their logos are trademarks of the BBC.
+"BBC", "micro:bit", and their logos are trademarks of the BBC.